 Interns, General practitioners, Physicians, Registrars, House officers, Radiographers, Physiotherapists.

-Australian & New Zealand College of Anaesthetists: Participants in the ANZCA CPD program, may claim this course under the Knowledge and skills activity Learning sessions at 1 credit per hour.
+Australian & New Zealand College of Anaesthetists: Participants in the ANZCA CPD program, may claim this course under the Face to face scientific meetings, educational conference or online learning (including podcasts) at 1 credit per hour.

 Australian College of Emergency Medicine: 6 hours self-directed learning